BecksLab/EcologicalNetworksDynamics.jl/docs/src/man/multiplexnetworks.md

 !!! note "Symmetry of facilitation"

-    As the facilitation interaction is not assumed to be symmetric you can specify an odd number of facilitation links.
+    As the facilitation interaction is not assumed to be symmetrical you can specify an odd number of facilitation links.

 ## Interference between predators